Requirements for CSP Direct Bill Partners

-- Microsoft is introducing revenue requirements for the direct bill program.
+- Microsoft is introducing revenue requirements for the CSP direct bill partners program.
 Partners who want to enroll as direct bill partners in the Cloud Solution Provider program must meet at least USD300K in Cloud Solution Provider program revenue during the 12 months before their required support contract renewal date.

 - This requirement will go into effect in January for current direct bill partners, and partners will need to meet the requirements by their partner support plan renewal date.

 - If partners are not able or would prefer not to meet these updated requirements, they will need to re-enroll as an indirect reseller in the CSP program.

 So, what are the options for CSP Direct Bill Partners?